waynevanson/vitest-runner-benchmark/README.md

 This is not endorsed by Vitest, please use at your own risk.

+Development is being tested against [AriaKit](https://github.com/ariakit/ariakit) project in this [pull request](https://github.com/ariakit/ariakit/pull/4415).

 ## Cost Benefit Analysis

 ### Benefits

 1. Uses existing tests.
-2. Removes throws from expect (when using instance bound `expect`).

 ### Drawbacks

-1. Expressions used in assertions are still evaluated.
+1. Keeps assertions in place.
-2. Not endorsed by Vitest team.
+2. Likely not endorsed by Vitest team.

 ## Usage